derthadams/IMDb-to-neo4j/README.md

 [virtualenv](https://pypi.org/project/virtualenv/).

-Navigate to the directory where you want to install IMDb-to-neo4j and create a virtual environment with Python 3.7
+Navigate to the directory where you want to install IMDb-to-neo4j and create a virtual environment using `virtualenv`

     python3 -m virtualenv --python=<path/to/python3.7> <environment_name>

-Activate the virtual environment
+then activate the virtual environment

     source <environment_name>/bin/activate

-Initialize git
+At this point your shell prompt should be prefaced with `environment_name` in parentheses, which indicates that the virtual environment is running.
+After you're done using IMDb-to-neo4j, you can leave the virtual environment with

+    deactivate

+Next, initialize the folder as a git repository

     git init

-Clone the IMDb-to-neo4j git repository, either
+and clone the IMDb-to-neo4j repository, either

 - via https